Fable: Maybe Yes, Maybe No

 A few days later the horse returned and it had three other horses with it.
 The son opened the gate and secured all of the horses.
 As the neighbor rode by and saw the four horses, he remarked to the farmer.
 “Now surely you are lucky to have so much good luck with your horse.”
 The farmer said, “Maybe yes, maybe no.”

-One of the new three horses was wilder than the others, and the son, tried to break and tame the horse.
+One of the three new horses was wilder than the others, and the son, tried to break the horse of bad habits and tame her.
 The son was thrown from the horse and broke his arm.
 Spotting the sling and brace on the son’s arm, the neighbor said, “What terrible misfortune to have your son’s arm broken, you are so unlucky!”
 The farmer remarked, “Maybe yes, maybe no.”

-Moral: You never know whether what happens to you is good or bad without the passage of sufficient time.
-It can swing either way, so stay the course.
-Stay steady.
+You never know whether what happens to you is good or bad without the passage of sufficient time.
+Fortune and luck can swing either way, so stay the course.
+Stay steady and the truth will be revealed.

 Fable: As told to my wife, Tracy, and me by Craig Butzke, Tigard, OR.